-Our approach to learning for the 2020-2021 school year will rely on two primary modes of instruction: fully online or face-to-face instruction.
-A dual approach ensures that we can build upon student engagement and achievement from the spring and summer learning that occurred during COVID-19 closures and provide options to both families and employees.
-By meeting families where they are and providing comparable instructional options that each rely on the same strong curricular foundation and a comprehensive District-wide technology strategy, we believe DPSCD students will continue to engage in rigorous content during the 2020-2021 school year.
+Our approach to learning for the 2020-2021 school year began by relying on two primary modes of instruction: fully online or face-to-face instruction.
+This dual approach ensured that we could build upon student engagement and achievement from the spring and summer learning that occurred during COVID-19 closures and provide options to both families and employees.
+Face-to-face instruction was conducted with strict safety protocols in place and despite being the largest school district in the state of Michigan, DPSCD only saw 3 examples of outbreaks in school buildings (outbreaks defined as transmission between two individuals who are not members of the same household).